boldbi/custom-widgets/sankeychart/doc/ReadMe.md

 A Sankey chart is a type of flow diagram that illustrating the distribution of resources, the progression of a process, or the allocation of values within a system.

-<span style="background-color: yellow;color:red;">**Note :** This product (Sankey Chart) is a sample and does not contain Syncfusion code.
+<kbd style="background-color: yellow;color:red;">**Note :** This product (Sankey Chart) is a sample and does not contain Syncfusion code.
 This is for illustrative purposes only and Syncfusion does not provide any warranty or indemnity.
-Use at your own risk and use professional skill and judgment.</span>
+Use at your own risk and use professional skill and judgment.</kbd>

 **Use Case**